|

 the university?

-I am going to be a poet.
+Auden: I am going to be

-Wellin that case you should find it very useful
+case you should find it very useful to have read English.

-Early life
+Early

-| Immigration to the US |
+life | Immigration to the US |

 Born in York in 1907, Wystan Hugh Auden rose to prominence

-upheavals of the years leading up to World War II.
+the years leading up to World War II.

-University meeting his contemporaries Stephen Spender, Cecil
+meeting his contemporaries Stephen Spender, Cecil Day-Lewis

-travel and collaborate.
+and collaborate.

-in Goodbye to Berlin.
+about his experiences in Goodbye to Berlin.

 In January 1939 Auden and Isherwood immigrated to the United